 Essex is not usually associated with relaxing, idyllic island life; however, Mersea provides exactly that.

-A small island situated to the west of Clacton-on-Sea, Mersea houses colourful beach huts and wide open spaces, making it a secret estuarial jewel.
+A small island to the west of Clacton-on-Sea, Mersea is a secret estuarial jewel with colourful beach huts and vast open spaces.

-The western part of the island is perfect for a picture-perfect day at the beach and is dotted with multi-coloured buildings, beaches with sand, and seafood restaurants.
+The island’s western coast boasts colourful buildings, sandy beaches, and seafood restaurants.
 Perhaps a jolly glass of wine or a pint in one of its numerous bars.

 The eastern side has a distinct flavour.
-Cudmore Grove National Park is an oasis of nature that offers people who love to birdwatch and picnickers alike the chance to indulge in what they enjoy.
+Cudmore Grove Country Park provides a serene escape for birdwatchers and picnickers alike to relish in nature.

 8. Brightlingsea Beach